-All University of Chicago and University of Chicago Medicine's departments involved in the purchasing and handling of refrigerants for use in an appliance shall adhere to the requirements stated in this policy.
+All University of Chicago and University of Chicago Medicine's departments involved in the purchasing and handling of refrigerants for use in an appliance (refrigerant-containing equipment) shall adhere to the requirements stated in this policy.

-Under the United States Environmental Protection Agency (EPA) Clean Air Act, Section 608, EPA has established regulations in 40 CFR Part 82, Subpart F. The applicable regulations are also summarized in the campus’s Title V Clean Air Act Permit.
+Under the United States Environmental Protection Agency (“US EPA”) Clean Air Act, Section 608, EPA has established regulations in 40 CFR Part 82, Subpart F. The applicable regulations are also summarized in the campus’s Title V Clean Air Act Permit.

-Equipment containing refrigerant should be installed and maintained per the City of Chicago Municipal Code, Chapter 18 Section 28.
+Equipment containing refrigerant shall be installed and maintained per the City of Chicago Municipal Code, Chapter 18 Section 28.

 Authority and Responsibility

-Facilities Services and Physical Plant Supervisors shall be responsible for the following:
+Facilities Services and Physical Plant Supervisors (“Engineering Shop Supervisors”) shall be responsible for the following:

 - Ensuring the proper use of all refrigerants by certified technicians;

 - Ensuring reclamation equipment adheres with the regulations and is properly maintained;

 - Ensuring any work completed by a third-party vendor is included in the on-going leak rate calculations;